rjs-7399/ai_agents/projects/ai_agent_with_memory_and_state/quickstart.md

 - State is basically the object that we pass between different nodes and edges of our graph.
 - This object holds information that is used to communicate between the different nodes and edges.
 - It serves as the input/output schema for all nodes and edges.
-- Building A Simple AI Agent
+- Step 1: Building A Simple AI Agent
   - Building Graph State
   - Building Nodes Functions
   - Building Graph Nodes